Home » Anti-Infectives » Ceftriaxone For Injection 1g

 combined in the same syringe with any medication except 1% lidocaine hydrochloride solution (only for intramuscular administration).
 The infusion line must be flushed after each use.

-Dosages administration of Ceftriaxone For Injection USP 1g
+Dosages administration of Ceftriaxone For Injection 1g

 Ceftriaxone Injection Dose: